gvwilson/tidyblocks/README.md

     *The program should notify users of pipelines that didn't run because their dependencies were never satisfied.*

--   To run, the program requires an `Environment` object (`libs/environment.js`).
+-   To run, the program requires an `Env` object (`libs/env.js`).
-    This object stores programs' output,
+    This object stores datasets that have been loaded by the user along with programs' output,
     such as the plots, data tables, and error messages that pipelines produce.
-    -   `Environment`'s constructor requires a `readData` function.
-        In the browser, this reads an external file using `XMLHttpRequest`.
-        The tests in `test/*.js` provide a function that reads directly from disk instead.

 -   Programs create and manipulate `DataFrame` objects (`libs/dataframe.js`).
     A dataframe stores zero or more rows in the `.data` member variable.